AMD-AGI/ReasonLite/README.md

 ## Filtering and converting to training format

-You will need to manually change the path of judged data
+You will need to specify the path of judged data

 ```
 python3 utils/saving_to_training_format.py -d path/to/judged/data.jsonl